pads for rocket launches are located on the southern tip of the barrier island, not at the Wallops Main Base or on the mainland

 Source: Orbital Sciences Corporation, Wallops Flight Facility

-The two-stage Antares rocket is the largest planned for Wallops, where 16,000 launches had already occurred by 2013.
+The two-stage Antares rocket was the largest planned for Wallops, where 16,000 launches had already occurred by 2013.
 The state of Virginia built Pad 0A especially for the Antares to make eight supply missions to the International Space Station, and Virginia is paid $1.5 million for each launch.
-The Cygnus capsule on top of the Antares rocket is designed to carry a maximum of 14,000 pounds of cargo - but not astronauts - on each flight to the International Space Station, 260 miles above the earth.
+The Cygnus capsule on top of the Antares rocket was designed to carry a maximum of 14,000 pounds of cargo - but not astronauts - on each flight to the International Space Station, 260 miles above the earth.

 In April, 2013, Orbital Sciences Corporation successfully launched a test flight of the Antares rocket.
 That was followed by a launch in September 2013 of a "demonstration mission" that successfully carried 1,300 pounds of cargo to the space station, then a January 2014 launch with a full commercial load of 2,780 pounds - including Christmas gifts, which arrived late after the launch was delayed by repairs on the International Space Station, then by cold weather at Wallops, and finally by unusual space weather (high levels of radiation).